-A panelist mentioned that the pre-arranged murder of Russian journalist Arkadiy Babchenko did cause outrage in society, but further actions of the Ukrainian law enforcement bodies did not add trust and carried a whiff of manipulation.
+Khomenok mentioned that the pre-arranged murder of Russian journalist Arkadiy Babchenko did cause outrage in society, but further actions of the Ukrainian law enforcement bodies did not add trust and carried a whiff of manipulation.

-One panelist, formerly in the leadership of a journalism union, named several challenges for journalists.
+The former head of the Independent Media Trade Union (IMTU), Sergiy Guz, named several challenges for journalists.
 Investigative reporters often clash with security services and law-enforcement bodies.
-Journalists face organized attacks from "troll factories," or they might be accused, often emotionally and without facts, of pro-Kremlin or progovernment positions.
+Journalists face organized attacks from "troll factories," or they might be accused, often emotionally and without facts, of pro-Kremlin or pro-government positions.
 The pressure can be so high that a journalist has to choose between their profession and their personal security.